John Millar Thomson: Biography

 Thomson was born in the precincts of the old college of Glasgow, the only child of Allen Thomson, professor of anatomy and his wife, Ninian Jane Hill.
-His family had been connected with the University of Glasgow since 1761, when his great-grandfather, John Millar, was professor of law.
+His family had been connected with the University of Glasgow since 1761, when his great-grandfather, John Millar, was a professor of law.
 Other members of the family held chairs in mathematics, philosophy, medicine and anatomy, pathology, and military surgery at the University of Glasgow or other Scottish universities.
-Because of the family connections, from early boyhood Thomson was in contact with notable people in academic circles.
+Because of the family connections, from early boyhood, Thomson was in contact with notable people in academic circles.
 He regularly accompanied his father on various administrative duties and foreign trips, providing technical assistance and taking notes.
 This started an interest in architectural matters, which he retained all his life, eventually becoming an accomplished civil architect.